Welcome to Class 2!

 A warm welcome to pupils, carers and parents, from Class 2.

-Dr Regan will continue to teach English and Science to all children in year 3 to 6, and Mr Banfield will deliver Maths, along with RE, Geography, Computing and our creative curriculum.
-We have support from our valuable teaching assistants Miss Mountford and Mrs Dearman.
-We will all work together on PSHCE and our guided reading sessions; Mrs Pryor continues to be our SENDCo across all three sites.
+Dr Regan will continue to teach English and Science to all children in year 3 to 6, and Mr Banfield will deliver Maths, along with RE, Geography, Computing and PE.
+We have part-time support from our valuable teaching assistants Miss Mountford and Mrs Dearman.
+We will all work together on PSHCE, interventions and creative curriculum; Mrs Pryor continues to be our SENDCo across all three sites.
 This year we will also benefit from having a second class teacher on Tuesdays: Mrs Jan Gaden (from Cold Aston) will ably help to support our year 5/6 class in the morning for English and Maths.
 This added expertise in the classroom also allows us to split into key stages (year 3/4 and year 5/6) to deliver RE in the afternoon.
 Please do say hello and introduce yourself to Mrs Gaden when you get the opportunity.

 Please do come upstairs on Friday mornings between 8.45 and 9.00am to look at your child's books and see what we have been up to.
 Please contact the class teacher/Dr Regan in the first instance, if you have any queries about your child's learning.
 Thank you.

 Cheltenham Literature Festival 2017